GarmanGroup/RABDAM/README.md

 The `-r` and `-o` flags control the output from the program.
 Both of these flags are optional.

+The `-r` flag can be used to instruct RABDAM to run to completion (default), or to stop / start part way through its full run.
+RABDAM is structured such that it writes the *B*<sub>Damage</sub> values calculated for an input MX structure to a DataFrame; this DataFrame is then used to write the program output files.
+Through use of the `-r` flag it is possible to instruct RABDAM to stop (`-r df` / `-r dataframe`), or start (`-r analysis`), its run following DataFrame construction.
+This option will save time if for example you wish to change the formatting of the program output files (see the “*Constructing an input file*” section below) without changing the *B*<sub>Damage</sub> distribution itself.

+The `-o` flag can be used to control the selection of output files that the program writes.
+By default RABDAM writes 4 output files:

+- `kde` : a kernel density estimate of the distribution of *B*<sub>Damage</sub> values calculated for the input MX structure
+- `pdb` : a PDB file in which the *B*<sub>factor</sub> column of the ATOM / HETATM records is replaced by *B*<sub>Damage</sub> values
+- `csv` : a csv file summarising the properties (including the BDamage values) of all atoms in the input MX structure
+- `bnet` : a kernel density estimate of the *B*<sub>Damage</sub> values of the terminal oxygen atoms of Glu and Asp residues, plus the value of the (protein-specific) *B*<sub>net</sub> value calculated from this distribution (see the “*Background*” section)

 In addition, there are two supplementary command line flags:

 - `-h` / `--help`